-Two boys rescued from Winter Wonderland ride after bungee snap
+Two boys rescued from Winter Wonderland bungee ride

 - Published

-Two teenagers had to be rescued when a cord on a bungee ride snapped at Winter Wonderland in London, leaving them suspended in a cage in the air.
+Two teenage boys had to be rescued when a "reverse bungee" ride failed at Winter Wonderland in London, leaving them suspended in a cage in the air.

-The boys were in the ride at Hyde Park, "when one of the bungee cords attached to the cage had snapped" on Wednesday evening, the Met Police said.
+The teenagers were in the ride at Hyde Park on Wednesday evening, when the Met Police said "one of the bungee cords attached to the cage had snapped".

+But the amusement park industry's own regulatory safety scheme said there was a "technical issue" with a gear box.

-A Winter Wonderland spokesperson said the boys were brought down "safely" and they had not been injured.
+Winter Wonderland said the boys had been brought down "safely".

-It said the ride was closed while an investigation took place.
+It added the ride was closed while an investigation took place.

-The Met Police said it had attended the scene along with London Fire Brigade, but the cage had been lowered down before they arrived, the boys had left the scene and there were no reported injuries.
+The Met Police said it had attended the scene, along with London Fire Brigade, but the cage had been lowered down before they arrived, the boys had left the scene and there were no reported injuries.

-A Met spokesperson said the Health and Safety Executive had been informed.
+The Health and Safety Executive had been informed, a Met spokesperson said.

-The London Fire Brigade confirmed on Twitter it had attended the incident, but had not needed to respond.
+London Fire Brigade confirmed on Twitter it had attended the incident, but had not needed to respond.

+However, the Amusement Device Inspection Procedures Scheme (ADIPS), which went to the site on Thursday morning, said in a statement released via Winter Wonderland: "We can confirm that the elastic cord and the steel wire rope supporting the reverse bungee gondola in which the public sit has not snapped or failed in any way."

 Firefighters were called to Winter Wonderland last night as two people were trapped inside a bungee carriage.
 They were freed by on-site staff and there was no action required by the Brigade. pic.twitter.com/XNS38UxIQr— London Fire Brigade (@LondonFire) December 15, 2022